unioslo/harbor-cli/docs/configuration/config-file.md

 ### `general`

-The `general` table contains general settings.
+The `general` table contains general CLI settings that don't fit into any other categories.

 ----